-From Table 2, we note that the Hill-Climbing algorithm generated optimal solutions for a large number of problems -853 cases out of a total of 1000 cases, corresponding to about 85% of the test cases.
+From Table 2, we note that the proposed algorithm generated

+optimal solutions for a large number of problems - 2122 cases out of a total of 2500 cases, corresponding to about 85% of the test cases.
 Most of the non-optimal solutions are in the range of 0-5% deviation from the optimal solution while a few solutions are in the range of equal to or more than 20%.
 The average percentage (only for non-optimal cases) is about 7.9384 across all cases.
-These results indicate that the Hill-Climbing algorithm is able to generate high quality solutions in comparison to random search algorithm.
+These results indicate that the algorithm is able to generate high quality solutions.